Sandpiper: Orchestrated AI-Annotation for Educational Discourse at Scale: Sandpiper 's Design Solutions

-Sandpiper addresses these limitations by prioritizing \textit{schema-enforced orchestration} within a mixed-initiative workflow.
-Unlike systems that treat the LLM as a black box, Sandpiper introduces an Orchestrator Loop that formally scores and rejects malformed outputs before they reach the researcher.
-Furthermore, by integrating an Evaluations Dashboard directly into the annotation pipeline, Sandpiper elevates the process of ``prompt engineering'' to a rigorous scientific activity, enabling researchers to systematically validate AI performance against human baselines.
-This approach ensures that the scalability of LLMs is matched by the methodological rigor required for educational research.
+\textit{Sandpiper} addresses these limitations through \textit{schema-enforced orchestration}, which iteratively verifies prompts, data structures, and annotation outputs throughout the workflow.
+This process reduces malformed outputs and keeps annotations aligned with the qualitative codebook.
+By integrating an evaluation dashboard into the annotation pipeline, \textit{Sandpiper} also turns prompt engineering into a rigorous research task and lets researchers evaluate AI performance against human baselines.
+In this way, the system supports scalable LLM-based analysis without giving up the methodological rigor required for educational research.